Learn more about the many ways no-code can help your enterprise speed up development times and push past the competition.

 Large amounts of code require large amounts of monitoring, and the sheer size of modern codebases makes it nearly impossible to manage properly.
 Instead of building new applications, software developers spend an outsized amount of their time debugging code—once an issue is successfully fixed, another one needs to be addressed right away.
 This never-ending cycle stunts innovation and brings development to a standstill, preventing your organization from successfully competing in the crowded IT marketplace.

-Studies show 51% of IT managers report having more than 100x the volume of code they they did a decade ago, with 18% reporting a 500x increase.
+Studies show 51% of IT managers report having more than 100x the volume of code than they did a decade ago, with 18% reporting a 500x increase.

 Maintaining legacy code also slows down development times by contributing to technical debt.
 Technical debt occurs when enterprises settle for stop-gap solutions that get them through the day instead of investing in solutions that resolve issues in the long run.
 These short-term solutions can seem beneficial, but you’ll inevitably pay the price for these solutions plus interest.
 That’s why we call it technical debt.

 A reasonable amount of technical debt is an expected cost of innovation.
 However, because problems in code often appear faster than they are addressed, technical debt with code-based platforms can quickly get out of hand.
 Each time your developers make additions to a codebase that already isn’t working, the bugs and glitches become harder to fix, and technical debt compounds.
 The most effective (and extreme) way to pay down technical debt is to completely stop application development and focus on fixing the underlying code, but that’s just not realistic—the opportunity costs are too high.
 As a result, it can take development teams years to make a dent in their technical debt and get back up to speed.

 4. Scarce IT Talent